-An ECO must be appointed for the duration of the construction phase (as required by the EA).
-The ECO must comply with the following:
+An ECO must be appointed for the duration of the construction phase (as required by EA).
+The ECO must:

-- Conduct a start-up meeting before construction commences - ECO to monitor the development at least four times until the development is completed - Conduct a closing down visit as soon as possible after completion of the Development - Conduct an Environmental compliance audit within 6 months after completion of the civil contract.
+- Conduct a start-up meeting before construction commences. - ECO to visit the site on a weekly basis while construction is in progress. - ECO to monitor the development on a monthly basis & attend the site meeting until development is completed. - Conduct a closing down visit ASAP after completion of the Development. - Conduct an Environmental compliance audit within 6 months after completion of the civil contract.